 You can also come along to our Family 3+ Club if you have a child aged 3 and over.
 The club runs on Mondays from 1.45-2.45pm.
-Please note there is no 3+ club on Monday, 20th March due to ill health.
-Sorry for any inconvenience.

 You will be given the opportunity to meet staff at the school who are on hand to answer questions regarding starting school.
 A member of our well-being team reads to your children in the Family Room to give you an opportunity to meet other parents and carers over a cup of tea or coffee.